North Lebanon city braces for next round of fighting

 On the other side of the showdown, Sunni-led Saudi Arabia, the world's biggest oil exporter, is a leading supporter of Lebanon's Sunni Muslims and Tripoli residents say hardline Sunni fighters in the city have Saudi backing.

-Riyadh has long viewed the Assad government with distrust, pointing to its alliance with Shi'ite Iran which Saudi Arabia suspects of stirring up unrest in neighboring Bahrain and among its own Shi'ite minority.
+Riyadh has long viewed the Assad government with distrust, pointing to its alliance with Shi'ite Iran which Saudi Arabia suspects of stirring up unrest in neighbouring Bahrain and among its own Shi'ite minority.

 SUNNI-SUNNI TENSION